MarcusGrass/tiny-std/Readme.md

 and be hard to get right.
 3. io-uring fs operations

+# Examples
+- [PGWM](https://github.com/MarcusGrass/pgwm) is the biggest project built with `tiny-std`.
+At present, the minimal WM builds statically pie-linked at `790K`.
+- Some examples of working setups for binary projects are in [test-runners](./test-runners), both with and without an allocator/threading.

 ## License

 This project and any contributions are licensed under [MPL-2.0](LICENSE).